 The new building, now to accommodate 400, was designed by John Whichcord, who was also responsible for the workhouses at Cranbrook, Dartford, and Malling.
 He also adapted Sir Francis Head's model courtyard plan for use at East Ashford and Maidstone.
 The building work was undertaken by local builder George Cole whose tender was for £4,152.
 Unskilled labour for the work was provided by inmates from the soon-to-be-replaced parish workhouses in the Union.
 The new building was completed in December 1836.

-The original workhouse building had a two storey front block which originally had a central entrance archway which can still be seen at the rear.
+The original workhouse building had a two-storey front block with a central entrance archway which can still be seen at the rear.
 Additions were later made to the centre of the front of the building, including a Guardians' board room.

 A hospital block, later used a nurses' home, was built at the north of the workhouse in 1856.

 A chapel was erected at the north-west of the site in 1870.
 This had two entrance porches, one for men and one for women.